MDAnalysis/mdaencore/README.md

 The mdaencore source code is hosted at https://github.com/MDAnalysis/mdaencore and is available under the GNU General Public License, version 2 or any later version (see the file [LICENSE](https://github.com/MDAnalysis/mdaencore/blob/main/LICENSE)).

+Please note that the code is packaged and released under the terms of the [GNU General Public License, version 3](https://www.gnu.org/licenses/gpl-3.0.en.html)  or any later version.

 Copyright (c) 2023, mdaencore authors (see the file [AUTHORS.md](https://github.com/MDAnalysis/mdaencore/blob/release_v1.0.0/AUTHORS.md))